do-know/Crypt-LE/README.md

     le.pl ... --path /some/path/to/.well-known/acme-challenge --unlink

-*_To use DNS verification of domain ownership, you can use `--handle-as` and `handle-with` parameters:_*
+*_To use DNS verification of domain ownership, you can use `--handle-as` parameter:_*

-     le.pl ... --handle-as dns --handle-with Crypt::LE::Challenge::Simple
+     le.pl ... --handle-as dns

+If you are using IDN (internationalized domain names) and generating a certificate for those, you can either encode those into "punycode" form by yourself, or let the client do that for you.
+Please note that for the conversion to work properly you need to have correct locale settings on your system.
+For Linux-based systems you can check that with the "locale" command, for Windows make sure that "System locale" in the Control Panel is set correctly.

 For more examples, logging configuration and all available parameters overview use `--help`: